 Servant and Steward is my personal web log.
-I am a priest of the Diocese of Springfield in Illinois and currently serve as the Episcopal Master of Ceremonies and the Associate Director of the Office for Vocations.
+I am a priest of the Diocese of Springfield in Illinois and currently pursuing a licentiate in canon law (J.C.L.) at the Pontifical Gregorian University in Rome.

 To speak of himself as a “servant of Christ” is somewhat obvious; it means that Paul’s life is no longer his own, but is now directed to the will of Jesus Christ.
 To understand Saint Paul as a servant is easy enough, but what of a steward?